-Quincy R. Lehr was born in Oklahoma City, and he lives in Brooklyn, where he teaches history.
-His poems, criticism, and essays have appeared in numerous journals in North America, Europe, and Australia.
-He is the associate editor of The Raintown Review, and his most recent book, Obscure Classics of English Progressive Rock, appeared in 2012.
+Quincy R. Lehr was born in Oklahoma City in 1975 and lives in Brooklyn, where he teaches history.
+His poetry and criticism have appeared in numerous venues in North America, Europe, and Australia.
+He is the author of Across the Grid of Streets (2008), Obscure Classics of English Progressive Rock (2012), and Shadows and Gifts (2013) and is the associate editor of The Raintown Review.

 Order your copy now for only $10.95 plus S&H ($2.95 for a single copy)